codeforpdx/dwellinglybackend/CONTRIBUTING.md

 ### Models

 Models define the database tables, the methods used to fetch data from the database, the tables to create, and what columns to use.
 They can also contain other methods that relate to the business logic of the application.
 All models in this application inherit from the BaseModel class, which adds `created_at` and `updated_at` timestamps for all the tables in the database.
 It also contains methods that are used to find, create, update, and delete database rows.
 As of this writing, some models still have an init method.
 However, for most of the models, the init method is not needed and will be removed.
-This is because Flask-RESTful provides an init method that works with keyword arguments, and it is recommended to call super if a custom init method is needed.
+This is because Flask-SQLAlchemy provides an init method that works with keyword arguments, and it is recommended to call super if a custom init method is needed.
 You can see an example of this in the User Model.
 Currently, all models except for the lease model have a JSON method that defines how to serialize that object.
 Models can be found in the `models` directory.

 #### Testing Models